morgansobol/MicrobialGenomics-TXST-2025/exercises/09_differential-gene-expression.md

 ## Week 9: Differential Expression Analysis

-Studies of **differential expression** generally aim to determine the differences between a **baseline condition** and an **experimental condition**.
-In the simplest case, expression levels are compared between two conditions—for example, **control vs. treatment** or **mutant vs. wild‑type**.
-More complex experiments may include additional experimental factors, such as **multiple mutants** or **different doses of a drug**.
+Studies of differential gene expression generally aim to determine the differences between a baseline condition and an experimental condition.
+In the simplest case, expression levels are compared between two conditions—for example, control vs. treatment or mutant vs. wild‑type.
+More complex experiments may include additional experimental factors, such as multiple mutants or different doses of a drug.

-In this tutorial, you will compare RNA‑Seq data obtained from different conditions in order to detect genes that are expressed with statistically significant differences.
+In this tutorial, you will compare RNA‑Seq data in order to detect genes that are expressed with statistically significant differences.

 We will be working in R this time.

 ## 🧠 Learning Objectives

 By the end of this exercise, you should be able to:
-* Explain how single-copy core genes are identified and used in phylogenomics.
-* Interpret phylogenetic trees in the context of evolutionary relationships.
-* Recognize limitations and sources of bias in genome-based phylogenetic inference.
+* Gain more familiarity with R.
+* Understand the importance of normalization of data to make samples comparable.
+* Quantify gene expression differences between experimental conditions.
+* Identify significantly differentially expressed genes.

 ## 🧪 Step 1: Reading in the data and install initial software